skosch/YinYangFit/docs/source/index.markdown

 will almost immediately fire more rapidly, thanks to amplifying recurrent signals from the higher-level square detector.
-The external (blue) neurons do not constitute a coherent shape, therefore receive such feedback and fire much more slowly as a result:
+The external (blue) neurons do not constitute a coherent shape, therefore receive no such feedback and fire much more slowly as a result:

 <img src="img/v4_it_feedback.png" alt="Feedback between V4 and IT">